Uniqueness of Coxeter structures on Kac-Moody algebras: Universal relative twists

 \section{Universal relative twists}

-Let $\CUgsplitinv{n}$ be completion of $\TenUgsplitinv{n}$ with respect to its grading.
-In this section, we discuss the existence and uniqueness of invertible elements $J\in\CUgsplitinv{2}$ satisfying the relative twist equation \eqref{eq:reltwisteq}.
-This implies, for any split pair of Lie bialgebras, the uniqueness of the tensor structure on the restriction functor at the level of equicontinuous modules.
+In this section, we discuss the existence and uniqueness of invertible elements in the graded completion of $\PDYUAinv{2}$ satisfying the relative twist equation \eqref{eq:reltwisteq}.
+This implies the uniqueness of the tensor structure on the restriction functor of \DYt modules corresponding to a split pair of Lie bialgebras.